MaPPmath/mappmath.github.io/pages/about/people.md

 ![clontz](/img/steven-clontz.jpg)

-Dr. Steven Clontz, Assistant Professor of Mathematics at the University of South Alabama, has been an active puzzle competitor and designer since 2009.
+**Dr. Steven Clontz**, Assistant Professor of Mathematics at the University of South Alabama, has been an active puzzle competitor and designer since 2009.
 In addition to Dr. Clontz’s work with MaPP, his credits include several general audience puzzle events across the United States, including partnerships with